mohankumar101/mohankumar101/README.md

 -
 - 👀 I’m fascinated about tech developments.
 I start my career in 2009 as systems engineer, work on Web hosting projects.
 Move into a full web support role.
 - Learn more products, infra design.
 I try network side of things in my career, get back into Web, Orchestration platforms etc.
+-
 - In parallel, a second universe evolved.
-Its so humbling to see how IT evolves quickly and how easy it is to get lost if you dont keep up.
-I
+Its so humbling to see how IT evolves quickly and how easy it is to get lost if we dont keep up.
 -
 - 🌱 I’m currently learning Cloud/K8s/sharperning python skills
 -